llvm/llvm-project/clang/docs/StandardCPlusPlusModules.rst

 Don't compile the BMI
 ~~~~~~~~~~~~~~~~~~~~~

-Because of the semantics of header units, which are just like headers, another
-difference with modules is that we can't compile the BMI from a header unit.
+With modules, a BMI cannot be compiled from a header unit due to the semantics
+of header units.
 For example:

 .. code-block:: console